 At the time I published my review, the B2SE quad was listed for $167 here with two batteries.

 but unfortunately it cannot be ordered yet (status is “coming soon“).
 You can select “In stock Alert” and they will send you an email as soon as becomes available for order.
-Now it is available for orders, and have option for 1, 2 or 3 flight batteries.
+Now it is available for orders and has an option for 1, 2, or 3 flight batteries.

 MJX Bugs 2SE alternatives

-Currently, in its price range there are many cool drones.
-Just to name few of them: Bugs 3 Pro, JJRC X9 Heron, JJRC X7 and the bit more expensive FiMI A3.
-All of them are equipped with brushlss motors and are featuring GPS positioning system.
+Currently, there are many cool drones in its price range.
+Name a few of them: Bugs 3 Pro, JJRC X9 Heron, JJRC X7, and the much more expensive FiMI A3.
+All of them are equipped with brushless motors and features featuring a GPS positioning system.

-Surely, if you need better image quality, you should look for the B3Pro, which is capable to carry a GoPro or similar action camera.
+Indeed, if you need better image quality, you should look for the B3Pro, which is capable of carrying a GoPro or similar action camera.

-Also, here I should mention the JJRC X8 and Virhuck V6.
-But they are actually not an alternative, because they seems to be just a re-branded B2SE.
+Also, I should mention the JJRC X8 and Virhuck V6 here.
+But they are actually not an alternative because they seem to be just a re-branded B2SE.